 a soulful blend of yoga, cardio-intense movement, tribal dance, and deep abdominal toning.
 It models the way energy moves in nature with deep spiral engagement and empowers you to go beyond “working out” and truly move from within.

 Buti is an Indian Marathi word that means a cure hidden beneath the surface and this practice encourages you to look within to find your power and own it.
-All levels welcome, expect to sweat!
+Intermediate to advanced, expect to sweat!

 Experience something a little different!
 Yoga wheels can be utilized to both support and challenge: use it to help you get into a gentle backbend - or let it mix up your balance poses.
 Yoga wheels are a great way to keep your practice fresh, fun and supportive of your body.